Y1N6/YannickLanteri/README.md

 ## Hi there! 👋

 My name is Yannick, and I'm a passionate developer with expertise in React, Next.js, and React Native.
 I am currently responsible for the mobile division at Telemaque, and I'm open to freelance opportunities.
+My github Pro is more consistent : https://github.com/yannicklanteri

 ### Technologies I work with:
 - React